sec4us-training/cheatsheets/shellcoding.md

 | ...               | Other parameter     |

 ### Windows and Linux 64 bits
-When using syscall the parameters must be passed using registers.
+When using ABI API the parameters must be passed using registers.
 Return value, when exists, will be stored at `RAX`.

 Follows pseudo-function:
 ```jsx